Rail Safety Summit 2023

 Rail Accident Investigation Branch (RAIB), Chief Inspector

-Andrew Hall is a Chartered Engineer and has worked in the rail industry over 35 years.
+Andrew Hall is a Chartered Engineer and he has worked in the rail industry for over 35 years.
+He has held engineering and engineering project management roles in Britain and overseas.
+In 2004, Andrew joined the newly formed Rail Accident Investigation Branch (RAIB).

 Read More…